 A business plan is a written blueprint for your home business.
 Business plans are essential for getting a business loan, but even if you don't need outside funding, they are a valuable tool to helping you set goals in your home business, understand what you need to do, and anticipate future growth.

-Formal business plans are detailed documents, usually prepared for the primary purpose of securing outside funding for the business.
+- Formal business plans: These plans are detailed documents, usually prepared for the primary purpose of securing outside funding for the business.

-Informal business plans are used primarily by the business owner as a road map to success.
-It might be so informal as to be hand written notes, or a bit more comprehensive typed out plan.
+- Informal business plans: These plans are used primarily by the business owner as a road map to success.
+It might be so informal as to be handwritten notes, or a bit more comprehensive typed out plan.